Best of ED: Roadside On l’Angliru!

 You can’t compare the Grand Tours, they’re all different in character but when it comes to being relaxed, it’s hard to beat the Vuelta.
 And if you like your hills hard and historic then get yourself over to Iberia, not just for the racing but for the history, the culture and often, a chance to step back in time.

-# Thanks for the memories, Ed.
-Keep it PEZ for the best coverage of the 2020 Vuelta a España. #
+# Don’t forget ED!
+Keep it PEZ for the best coverage of the 2023 Vuelta a España. #